Medical Marijuana: Common Questions

 If you have limited medical records, please ask about tracking your symptoms with our Pain & Symptom Management Log, available on our Forms page.
 However, limited medical records, even accompanied by a pain log, may not be sufficient documentation to be certified.

-The state of Michigan charges a $60 patient registration fee and a $25 caregiver fee (if applicable) with each submitted application.
+The state of Michigan charges a $40 patient registration fee with each submitted application.
+There is no additional cost for adding a Caregiver.

 - What is your payment policy?